-- Return borrowed equipment and acknowledge assistance. - Replenish depleted supplies. - Contact utility companies if homes and/or businesses are damaged by flood waters if needed. - Complete all required reports. - Maintenance and repairs to all apparatus and equipment shall be conducted to comply with NFPA guidelines.
+- Return borrowed equipment and acknowledge assistance. - Replenish depleted supplies. - Contact utility companies if homes and/or businesses are damaged if needed. - Complete all required reports. - Maintenance and repairs to all apparatus and equipment shall be conducted to comply with NFPA guidelines.